You can start building bulging biceps, iron strength, or chiseled abs in the time it takes to brew your morning cup of coffee.

 The easy part of the rep becomes the hardest.

 They’re one of the best travel-friendly portable fitness gear options.
 Bands improve any bodyweight workout.
+Especially a full resistance band system like Harambe.

 Follow the basic protocol for each of the below exercises: